 When initial negotiations have failed, you should turn to the tax appeal tribunal.
 To do this, you must appeal to the First Tier tax tribunal – a body that is independent from the government and therefore impartial.
 The simplest way to do this is by visiting the relevant page on HMRC’s website, and filling in the required form.
 Remember, it’s best to seek legal advice before following this route.

-Tax Tribunal Appeal Process
+What is the Tax Tribunal Appeal Process?

 The first step of a tax penalty appeal is to make contact with legal experts who will assist you throughout the process.
 After this, you should work with them to collate your reasons for appeal and fill in the appeal form.

 You may not be invited to a hearing – if this is the case, you’ll receive a decision in writing.

 If you are granted a hearing, your lawyer or solicitor should attend with you to offer advice and to present your case.
 You can also be accompanied by a witness and any friends, family members or colleagues who may be able to help you.

 It’s vital that you bring all paperwork related to the case, including your accounts, your notice of appeal, the original decision letter you have chosen to appeal, and any further correspondence you had with HMRC regarding this decision.

 You will be told if your case is considered “basic”, “standard” or “complex”.
 If it falls under either of the latter two categories, you will also need to bring with you any documents that the tribunal has sent to you in advance of your hearing.

 At the tribunal, the panel – headed by a judge – will listen to your arguments, and the case against you will also be presented.
 You should be prepared to answer any questions.

 A decision will then be made regarding your appeal.
 If your case was a “basic” one, this will arrive with you within a month – and sometimes even the same day.
 If it was “standard” or “complex”, this may take up to two months.